Answers to frequently asked questions about water restrictions

 May I use my bore or spear point?

-Yes.
-All bores should be approved by the NSW Department of Primary Industries.
-Properties that use bore water must obtain and display a sign from Council that indicates a private bore is in operation.
+Yes, at level 1.
+Residents must have their bore approved by the NSW Department of Primary Industries and must obtain and display a sign from Council that indicates a private bore is in operation on the property.
 Bore water is a finite resource so should be used sparingly.

 What do I do if I see people not adhering to the water restrictions?

-Council has made every effort to advise all members of the community that the water restrictions are in place, however some people (especially visitors) may be unaware of them or do not fully understand the implications of not conserving water.
+Council makes every effort to advise all members of the community when water restrictions are in place, however some people (especially visitors) may be unaware of them or do not fully understand the implications of not conserving water.
 Some businesses have formally applied for exemptions and had them approved by Council for valid reasons.
 If you see what you believe to be a misuse of water, contact Council on 4474 1000.

 What should I do if I think I have good reasons to be exempt from the restrictions?